gillislab/pansol_expression_analysis/README.md

 # Analysis of paralog expression profiles across 22 solanum species
 **Update (April 2026)**

 Updated expression matrices and downstream analyses to use exon length-normalized TPMs instead of gene-length normalization.
 Results are qualitatively consistent with the previous version.
+For more details, see [here](https://github.com/gillislab/pansol_expression_analysis/update/README.md)

 -------